hashed-io/hashed-genesis-token-distribution-scraping/README.md

 ```

-To save data of the spider, run the following command
+To save data of the spider, run the following command (this overwrites the previous file, run with -o to append the info to the old file)
 ``` bash
 scrapy crawl GenesisToken -O token_info.json
 ```